 There are times when you may want to make a calculation based on a constant value.
-There are "tricks" you can apply to use an object for a constant value.

-Constants may be introduced into the calculation by reserving a commandable object to hold that constant, and then configuring the relinquish default to be that value.
+One way of introducing a constant into a calculation is by reserving a commandable object to hold that constant, and then configuring the relinquish default to be that value.
 Then reference that object in your calculate rule.